tonythornton435/slack-events-sns-lambda/readme.md

 claudia create --name my-slack-endpoint --region us-east-1 --api-module index
 ```

-Claudia will print out the endpoint base URL.
-Append `/messages` to the end,
+[Claudia][claudia] will print out the endpoint base URL.
+Append `/messages` to
-provide it to Slack in the "Event Subscriptions" section of your app
+the end and provide it to Slack in the "Event Subscriptions" section of your app
 configuration.

 Update the endpoint with: